phoebeast/phoebeast.github.io/_recipes/lu-rou-fan2.md

 - Transfer everything to a big bowl and serve over steamed rice

 notes:
-- Adding salt to the bitter melon will extract some of the bitter juice from the bitter melon.
-Blanching it in boiling water is also done to further reduce the bitterness
+- Make sure to check throughout the braising process, as it can burn if you leave it for too long!

 ---